oracle/node-oracledb/INSTALL.md

   RPMs or ZIPs, a full Oracle Client, or a database on the same machine.
 You only need one of these installations.

   Oracle's standard client-server network interoperability allows connections between different versions of Oracle Client and Oracle Database.
-For certified configurations see Oracle Support's [Doc ID 207303.1][6].
-In summary, Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or greater.
+For supported configurations see Oracle Support's [Doc ID 207303.1][6].
+In summary, Oracle Client 21 can connect to Oracle Database 12.1 or greater.
+  Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or
+  greater.
 Oracle Client 12.1 can connect to Oracle Database 10.2 or greater.
 Oracle Client 11.2 can connect to Oracle Database 9.2 or greater.
   The technical restrictions on creating connections may be more flexible.
-For example Oracle Client 12.2 can successfully connect to Oracle Database 10.2.
+For example Oracle Client 21 can successfully connect to Oracle Database 11.2, while Oracle Client 12.2 can successfully connect to Oracle Database 10.2.

 - An Oracle Database to test node-oracledb.